Fal.Con 2025: Where security leaders shape the future. Register now

 How do Kerberoasting attacks work?

-Kerberoasting attacks exploit a combination of weak encryption techniques and simple or low-complexity passwords.
-These attacks typically follow the below process:
+Kerberoasting attacks exploit a combination of weak or easily guessable service account passwords, particularly when older encryption standards like RC4 are used.
+These attacks typically follow the process outlined below:

-- The threat actor uses the Domain User context to request a Kerberos service ticket from the ticket granting service (TGS) using tools like GhostPack’s Rubeus or SecureAuth Corporation’s GetUserSPNs.py.
+2. The threat actor then requests a Kerberos service ticket for one or more of these identified accounts from the ticket granting service (TGS) using tools like GhostPack’s Rubeus or SecureAuth Corporation’s GetUserSPNs.py.

-- The attacker is then able to steal data, escalate privileges or set backdoors on the network to ensure future access.
+7. The attacker is then able to steal data, escalate privileges, or set backdoors on the network to ensure future access.

 A few things to keep in mind:

-- The SPN can be linked to either a host-based or domain user account.
+• The SPN can be linked to either a host-based or domain user account.
 Host-based SPNs are not vulnerable to Kerberoasting attacks because the password is a long, complex key that is refreshed every 30 days or less.
-These complex, random passwords are difficult to crack even with advanced cracking tools and brute force techniques.
-User account SPN passwords, on the other hand, are selected by humans and therefore often subject to the same vulnerabilities of any other manually created passwords.
-This is to say that the SPN password may be considered weak, common, outdated, recycled or reused.
+These complex, randomly generated passwords are difficult to crack, even with advanced password-cracking tools and brute-force techniques.
+User account SPN passwords, on the other hand, are selected by humans and therefore often share the same vulnerabilities as other manually created passwords.
+This is to say that the SPN password may be considered weak, common, outdated, recycled, or reused.
 Advanced tools can often crack these passwords in a matter of hours.

-- Kerberoasting attacks also exploit an architecture flaw, in that any authenticated domain user can initiate a TGS request for any service on the network.
+• Kerberoasting attacks also exploit an architecture flaw, in that any authenticated domain user can initiate a TGS request for any service on the network.
 The domain controller that is the recipient of the request typically does not check to see if the user is authorized to access this service.
-The service itself enforces access rights, which creates a loophole by which an offline attack can occur.
+Because the domain controller does not verify whether the requesting user should be allowed to request a service ticket for a particular SPN, adversaries can obtain tickets for any service account and attempt to crack them offline.

-1. Develop and deploy a comprehensive Identity Security strategy and toolset
+1. Develop and deploy a comprehensive dentity ecurity strategy and toolset

 To enhance their security posture, organizations should develop and deploy a complete identity security strategy and tool set.

 Identity security is a comprehensive solution that protects all types of identities within the enterprise—human or machine, on-prem or hybrid, regular or privileged—to detect and prevent identity-driven breaches, especially when adversaries manage to bypass endpoint security measures.
-As part of the Identity Security strategy, organizations should:
+As part of the dentity ecurity strategy, organizations should:

 Ensure strong password hygiene: One of the best ways to reduce the risk of a Kerberoasting attack is to require users to create strong passwords, especially for service accounts that have SPNs related to them.
-Strong passwords are:
+Strong passwords should be:

-- Random: Do not contain any recognizable words, phrases or patterns
+• Random: Avoiding recognizable words, phrases, or patterns

 Long, complex, random passwords are exponentially more difficult for password cracking tools to breach; frequently updated passwords limit the amount of time adversaries have to crack password hashes.